Gr-Jeannerat-unige/3D_DISPA_1D_NMR_spectra/README.md

 ![](eq.png),

 the mother of all phased or unphased Lorentzian signals in NMR spectroscopy.

+3D representation:

+![](ima.png)

 Seen from the side (DISPA reprensentation) it draws a circle!
-![](ima.png)

 ##Octave/Matlab program to enjoy a 3D representation of a complex Lorentzian.
 ```